awproksel/leadership-readme/readme.md

 #### I embrace a work/life balance

 I typically work between 8am and 6pm, and unless there's an emergency, I don't expect to communicate with you (about work) outside of these hours.
-As such, I **never** expect you to respond to me outside these hours either unless its an emergency.
+As such, I **never** expect you to respond to me outside these hours either unless it is an emergency.

 I have a wife and daughter and we like to spend Fridays together so I typically work from home every Friday; I rarely schedule meetings on Friday and I appreciate it if you do the same.